-Pollution (9.1 Domestic and urban wastewater, 9.3 Agricultural and forestry effluents)8
+Pollution (9.1 Domestic and urban wastewater, 9.3 Agricultural and forestry effluents)9

 The specific impacts of pollution on Redside Dace are not known.
 Populations may be at risk of exposure to chemicals, as a result of urban development (for example, household chemicals, contaminated stormwater run-off).
 Elevated levels of chlorides, nutrients, bacteria, and metals were found in 2 Credit River tributaries, Fletcher and Silver creeks, where Redside Dace has declined, seemingly as a result of an increase in urban run-off (Credit Valley Conservation 2002).
 Additionally, the use of fertilizers, pesticides, and herbicides may lead to acute or chronic exposure to pollution for Redside Dace populations in rural areas (COSEWIC 2017).
-A manure spill in Irvine Creek killed all fishes found along several kilometres of stream (COSEWIC 2007), and in 2007, a liquid nitrogen spill resulted in a fish kill, including dozens of Redside Dace, along 10 km of the Little Rouge River (Ministry of Environment Conservation and Parks 2008; D.
+A manure spill in Irvine Creek killed all fishes found along several kilometres of stream (COSEWIC 2007), and in 2007, a liquid nitrogen spill resulted in a fish kill, including dozens of Redside Dace, along 10 km of the Little Rouge River (Ministry of Environment Conservation and Parks 2008; D. Lawrie, Toronto and Region Conservation Authority [TRCA], pers. comm.
+2020).
+More recently, a manure spill in 2014 in Lynde Creek where Redside Dace has been observed, killed most fishes in a 21 km stretch.
+Although Redside Dace was not observed among the dead specimens, it has not been captured in the area since the spill (sampling occurred in 2014, 2016, and 2017) (COSEWIC 2017).